Aurora-yzj/openwrt-selinux-policy/README.md

 root@OpenWrt:~# dmesg | grep -i denied
 ```
-The above `dmesg` command prints one more "avc denial" in permissive
+The above `dmesg` command prints one more avc denial in permissive
 mode, lets try this in enforcing mode.
 ```
 root@OpenWrt:~# dmesg -c